orbit-mvi/orbit-mvi/orbit-2-core/README.md

 care if you send analytics events?).
 As such you can have side effects that do not post any event back to the UI.

+Side effects are cached if there are no observers, guaranteeing critical events such as navigation are delivered after re-subscription.

+#### Limitations

+`Container.sideEffectFlow` is designed to be collected by only one observer.
+This ensures that side effect caching works in a predictable way.
+If your particular use case requires multi-casting use `broadcast` on the side effect flow, but be aware that caching will not work for the resulting `BroadcastChannel`.

 ## Including the module

 Orbit 2 is a modular framework.
 You will need this module to get started!